-In our opinion, the consolidated financial statements present fairly, in all material respects, the consolidated financial position of Galane Gold Inc. as at December 31, 2015 and December 31 2014, and its consolidated financial performance and its consolidated cash flows for the years then ended in accordance with International Financial Reporting Standards.
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of Galane Gold Ltd. as at December 31, 2016 and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards.